How do I find out My Tax Code?

 • Payslips – weekly or monthly, from your employer.

-• Your personal tax account which is managed by HMRC and gives you access to your tax code when you want it.
+• Your personal online tax account which is managed by HMRC and gives you access to your tax code when you want it.

-• P60 – your annual tax summary, from your employer.
+• P60 certificate – your annual tax summary, from your employer.
 This will only show your previous tax years tax code.

 • HMRC – if you cannot find any of these documents, then call HMRC.
 You will need your national insurance number and they will have security questions for you, before they release your tax code.